 New public art will be incorporated into the Mayflower Steps

-2020 will see a range of exciting new public art installed across the UK to commemorate the Mayflower’s journey, including work at the Mayflower Steps in Plymouth and integrated into Dartmouth’s Mayflower trail.
+2020 and 2021 will see a range of exciting new public art installed across the UK to commemorate the Mayflower’s journey, including work at the Mayflower Steps in Plymouth and integrated into Dartmouth’s Mayflower trail.
 This will augment existing artwork including Southampton’s Mayflower Monument and the Pilgrim Memorial at Scotia Creek, Boston.

 A new sculpture of the Mayflower ship will be created at the home of the Mayflower in Harwich.

 Multiple new exhibition spaces and exhibitions are being commissioned to highlight and share each location’s role in the Mayflower story.
 This will see artefacts displayed for the first time, new collaborations forged and increase the cultural capital of communities involved through 2020 and beyond.
 Key projects include: